FindoraNetwork/findora-wiki/docs/developers/triple-masking/03-bar_to_abar.md

 };

 const barToAbar = async () => {
-  // First, we would create an instance of a Findora Wallet using given password
+  // First, we create an instance of a Findora Wallet using given password
   // and wallet private key.
-This object would be our "sender" wallet const password = "1234qwe!weUR^";
+This object will be our "sender" wallet const password = "1234qwe!weUR^";
   const pkey = "YOUR_WALLET_PRIVATE_KEY";
   const walletInfo = await Keypair.restoreFromPrivateKey(pkey, password);